giorgiobolchi/jrc-egd/readme.md

 ### Relevant Folders & Files
 #### Input Data
-- `targets_data_150.csv` = data from targets assessed in report 1 (used to generate the network that was sent to the experts)
+- `targets_data_150.csv` = main dataset from targets assessed in report 1 (used to generate the network that was sent to the experts)

 - `targets_data_250.csv` = all target data, including some that have no assessment.
 - `REPORT_2/`
 - ```subthemes.py```

 #### Code
 - `LLM_network_generation.ipynb`: Main script to generate a network of weighted and directed interlinkages between EGD targets, either individually, or grouped by subthemes or policy documents.
 It is done using an LLM available through GPT@JRC.

 - `network_analysis.ipynb`: Small script to load the formatted network tables into the networkx Python package and perform basic network analysis.
+But the whole network analysis was not done and has yet to be done using Verdiana's code (cf: other_code/Verdiana)
-- `LLM_subthemes.ipynb`: Small script that was used to automatically assign targets into pre-defined sub-themes.
+- `subthemes_to_targets.ipynb`: Small script that was used to automatically assign targets into pre-defined sub-themes.

 #### Output Data
-- `Data/Outputs/`: Main output folders for generated results.
+- `Data/Outputs/{date}`: Main output folders for generated results.

-### Pipeline
+### Wokflow
-1. Double-check the list of manually selected sub-themes in `subthemes_list.py`.
-2. Run `LLM_subthemes.ipynb` to automatically assign each target into sub-themes.
-3. Manually review the sub-themes assignations.
-4. Select a targets dataset: `targets_data_150.csv` or `targets_data_250.csv`.
+1. Select a targets dataset: `targets_data_150.csv` (or `targets_data_250.csv`).
-5. Gather the API requirements, the desired input data, adjust the file paths and model parameters, and run `LLM_network_TAsplit.ipynb`.
+2. Gather the API requirements, the desired input data, adjust the file paths and model parameters, and follow the instructions in `LLM_network_generation.ipynbb`.
-6. Manually format and clean the aggregated results.
+3. Manually format and clean the aggregated results.
-7. Manually review the interlinkages.
+4. optional: Manually review the interlinkages.
-8. Cross-validate with expert knowledge.
+5. Cross-validate with expert knowledge.
-9. Perform a network analysis with Verdiana's code.
+6. Perform a network analysis with Verdiana's code.

 ------------------------------------------------------------------------